Today, let’s talk about growth hacking.

 - How To Run Your First A/B Test To Find Your Winning Variation

 - A Beginner’s Guide To A/B Testing – Introduction

 - The Ultimate Guide To A/B Testing

-Success story: SimCity conducted A/B testing, and used the data to sell over 1.1 million copies of their video games in the first two weeks.
-Fifty percent of sales were actually digital.
+Success story: SimCity conducted A/B testing and used the data to sell over 1.1 million copies of their video games in the first two weeks.
+Fifty percent of the sales were actually digital.
 How did they achieve this significant growth rate?
 Strong A/B testing.

 Here’s the original landing page:

 The variation that was tested simultaneously with the original drove 43.4% more purchases, because the promotional offer from the page was removed altogether.

 It shows that sometimes, when people want to buy a product they love, they don’t really care about incentives or rewards.
 They’re eager to purchase.
 Here’s the variation: